SainsburyWellcomeCentre/WAZP/CONTRIBUTING.md

 <details>
 <summary>Ubuntu</summary>

-Installing chromium and chromedriver is a one-liner (tested in Ubuntu 22.04).
+Installing chromium and chromedriver is a one-liner (tested in Ubuntu 20.04 and 22.04).

 ```sh
 sudo apt install chromium-chromedriver